ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
 The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request.
-Identifiers of type "dns" MUST apper in either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
+Identifiers of type "dns" MUST appear either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
 requesting a subjectAltName extension.
-(These identifiers may appear in any order.)
-Specifications that define new identifier types must specify where in the certificate these identifiers can appear.
+(These identifiers may appear in any sort order.)
+Specifications that define new identifier types must specify where in the certificate signing request these identifiers can appear.

 A request to finalize an order will result in error if the CA is unwilling to issue a certificate corresponding to the submitted CSR.
 For example: